nur-exif/Dog-Care-UI-Design-Project/README.md

 # Sigma DogCare System (SDCS) - UX Design Walkthrough

-Welcome to the UX case study of the **Sigma DogCare System (SDCS)** — a dual-interface mobile application designed for Macquarie University students.
+Welcome to the UX case study of the **Sigma DogCare System (SDCS)** — a dual-interface mobile application designed for  students.
 This project focuses on delivering an inclusive, accessible, and streamlined user experience for both dog owners and dog carers.

 ---